skylight-hq/skylight.digital/_projects/ussf_web_portal.md

   <p>
     The MVP marked a significant departure from the status quo.
-As one service member described it during a usability testing session, <b>"I don't like most military pages, tiny hyperlinks because the page is so full.
-This is different to what I'm used to seeing, for ease of use, the cleanliness is nice.
-This is the cleanest thing I've seen."</b> Space Force leadership similarly celebrated what we built.
+As one service member described it during a usability testing session, <b>"I don’t like most military pages, tiny hyperlinks because the page is so full.
+This is different to what I’m used to seeing, for ease of use, the cleanliness is nice.
+This is the cleanest thing I’ve seen."</b> Space Force leadership similarly celebrated what we built.
   </p>

   <p>
-    Coinciding with the organization's one-year anniversary, the launch symbolized a new approach to digital for the USSF — one that’s not only modern at its core, but also human-centered and accessible, meeting the everyday needs of an important new branch of the U.S. military.
+    Coinciding with the organization’s one-year anniversary, the launch symbolized a new approach to digital for the USSF — one that’s not only modern at its core, but also human-centered and accessible, meeting the everyday needs of an important new branch of the U.S. military.
   </p>